 AWS certification offers career benefits, progression and increased salary.
 Learn about the types of AWS certification available and which is right for you.

-AWS (Amazon Web Services) is a cloud computing platform that Amazon provides for hosting servers, storage, networking, migration, computing, email, mobile applications and development, and security.
+AWS (Amazon Web Services) is a cloud computing platform provided by Amazon for hosting servers, storage, networking, migration, computing, email, mobile applications and development, and security.
 A wide range of companies uses this system, which creates job opportunities for people who know how to build, operate, and manage them.
-Certification in AWS shows that you have the technical skills and knowledge to manage, develop, and maintain AWS systems.
-AWS is at the top of the cloud computing industry and is a valuable tool for anyone in the tech field.
+Certification in AWS shows you have the technical skills and knowledge to manage, develop, and maintain AWS systems.
+AWS is at the top of the cloud market and is a valuable tool for anyone in the tech industry.

 AWS certification offers several benefits, whether entering or progressing through your cloud computing career.
-More and more information and data are being uploaded to the cloud every year, and AWS currently possesses 31 percent of the cloud computing market.
-This number should grow in the future [1].
+More and more information and data are being uploaded to the cloud every year, and AWS currently possesses 33 percent of the cloud computing market [1].

 AWS certifications require a lot of work, study, and practice.
 When you complete a certificate in AWS, you show that you’ve dedicated considerable effort and time to learning the ins and outs of cloud computing systems.
 Certain tiers of learning will earn you digital badges and allow exclusive access to AWS events and circles.

 A further benefit of AWS certification is that it often leads to improved salaries.
-AWS certification can increase the salary of a professional by up to 20 percent, according to a survey by Jefferson Frank [2].
+AWS certifications increased the salary of 70 percent of survey respondents by up to 20 percent, according to a survey by Jefferson Frank [2].

 Many companies are shifting to cloud computing and cloud-based systems.
 As a result, experts in cloud computing are in greater demand.
 According to Amazon, a significant number of companies anticipate the need to hire employees with cloud skills.